 Allspice is widely used in dishes throughout the Caribbean and in Mexico.
-It is one of the main ingredients in Jamaican jerk seasoning.
-In fact, the flavor of allspice is what sets this seasoning blend apart and identifies it as truly Jamaican.
-If you plan on making Caribbean dishes, it is a good idea to keep allspice on hand as this is not an ingredient that you should omit without finding a replacement.
-If you run out or if you cannot find allspice in your local supermarket, you will need to find an alternative to allspice that provides the same or similar flavors.
-Fortunately, there are several ingredients that you can substitute for allspice and you may already have them on your spice rack.
+It is one of the main ingredients in Jamaican jerk seasoning, but its use has grown well beyond these roots – including being a popular holiday spice.
+If you run out or if you cannot find this spice in your local supermarket, you will need to find an alternative to allspice that provides the same or similar flavors.
+Fortunately, there are several ingredients that you can substitute for allspice and you may already have them in your cupboard.

 Your best bet: A blend of cinnamon, nutmeg, and cloves

 Sometimes referred to in Jamaica as “pimento” (Spanish for “pepper”), allspice got its name because its flavor shares some of the characteristics of these three spices along with that of peppercorns.
 The blend of these spices can, therefore, create a reasonable approximation of allspice’s complex flavor.